Still finding it impossible to improve at golf?

 And not just golfers.
 There’s so many things people do where they don’t put the effort in required to help you succeed.

 Golf can be one of the most annoying games to play.
 There’s no team to hide behind when things aren’t going so well for you.
-Mistakes are magnified and multipied and there’s no magical quick fix to help you become the golfer you want to be.
+Mistakes are magnified and multiplied and there’s no magical quick fix to help you become the golfer you want to be

 2. You probably bought the wrong clubs